Trump, still facing health questions, holds first public event since COVID-19 diagnosis | Politics

 Trump has said a Biden presidency would lead to lawlessness while seeking to tie the former vice president to unrest sparked by the deaths of Black Americans while in police custody.
 Biden has accused Trump of stoking violence with his rhetoric.
 The Democratic candidate has embraced calls from protesters for policing reforms but has denounced the rioting and looting that have disturbed some of the most peaceful protests across the country in recent months.

 On Monday, Trump plans a campaign rally in central Florida, a must-win state for his hopes of a second term.
+His campaign also announced events in Pennsylvania and Iowa on Tuesday and Wednesday.
 In an appearance on Fox News on Friday evening, Trump said he had been tested again for the virus but did not disclose the result.
 He also said he had stopped taking medications to combat COVID-19.
 "I feel really strong," Trump said.

 The White House has not released the results of Trump's latest test and has declined to say when he last tested negative.
 Trump and his administration have faced criticism for their handling of the pandemic, as well as for a lax approach to mask-wearing and social distancing in the White House and - in recent days - confusing messages about how ill the president has been.